-Additional causes of SSD include trauma to the head, genetic disorders, Meniere’s disease, labyrinthitis, microtia, mastoiditis and even common childhood diseases such as measles and bumps.
+Additional causes of SSD include trauma to the head, genetic disorders, Meniere’s disease, labyrinthitis, microtia, mastoiditis and even common childhood diseases such as measles and mumps.

 Patients with SSD find understanding speech in the presence of background noise especially problematic and have great difficulty localizing sound (recognizing the location or origin of a sound source).
 Sound localization depends on subtle hearing cues from two ears; removing one from the equation confuses the brain.
 Other symptoms might include anxiety, stress, social isolation, dizziness, difficulty paying attention and speaking loudly.